* * * *

 The initial indented quote about Lent is from Wikipedia.

-I used the image to the left of the “Let’s party” paragraph in last year’s post.
-In turn, the image is courtesy of A Brief History of Mardi Gras … TIME.
+The original post had an image courtesy of A Brief History of Mardi Gras … TIME.
 That article includes the caption:

 OK, Mardi Gras’ reputation as an alcohol-fueled, nudity-filled bacchanal is not completely unearned.
 In 1973, a ban was established on Krewe parades in the increasingly rowdy and narrow streets of the French Quarter.
 In subsequent years, tourists and other drunken fools descended on the Quarter (especially the particularly saucy Bourbon Street) en masse, and the tradition of showing skin for beads began.
 Native New Orleanians despise the reputation, and rarely venture into the Quarter during Carnival season.

 Emphasis added, which means “there’s probably some kind of object lesson there…”

 For another take on praying in public, see school prayer.

 The lower image is courtesy of Lent – Wikipedia.
 The caption:

 Lent celebrants carrying out a street procession during Holy Week [in Granada, Nicaragua.]
 The violet color is often associated with penance and detachment.
 Similar Christian penitential practice is seen in other Catholic countries, sometimes associated with mortification of the flesh.

 The article added that Lent’s “institutional purpose is heightened in the annual commemoration of Holy Week, marking the death, burial and resurrection of Jesus … which ultimately culminates in the joyful celebration on Easter Sunday of the Resurrection of Jesus Christ.”